-Civil conflict could affect domestic violence in the short-run through the above-mentioned normalization of violence and post-traumatic growth theories.
-Other channels may be relevant as well.
+Civil conflict could affect domestic violence in the short-run through the above-mentioned normalization of violence and post-traumatic growth theories.13 Other channels may be relevant as well.
 Domestic violence could rise during conflicts due to increased stress levels, budgetary constraints, and insecurity.
 Conversely, it could decrease if the conflict affects time allocated for child-rearing (see Lindo et al., 2013).
 Parents might spend more time with their children due to conflict's impact on the labor market, curfew laws, and violence and instability on the streets.

 iii.
-Child-rearing Capacity: Research shows physical punishment is not an effective discipline method (Gershoff, 2002).
+Child-rearing capacity (E): Physical punishment is not an effective discipline method (Gershoff, 2002).
 As a result, we assume PCA-use is a sub-optimal behavior that occurs when there is a lack of child-rearing capacity, meaning there is a shortage of resources allocated to proper child discipline.
 Through its effects on income, socio-economic status, and child-rearing knowledge, education increases the amount of resources available for proper child discipline.
-Community-level factors that decrease the amount of resources parents have to spend on their children's healthcare, schooling, or nutrition can also increase child-rearing capacity and lessen the parenting burden.
+The amount of resources available for proper child discipline may also increase due to community-level factors.
+For example, through support in children's healthcare, schooling, or nutrition, a community can increase a parent's child-rearing capacity.

 The long-term effect of conflict on child-rearing capacity can go in either direction.
-In terms of education, fearful or poverty-stricken parents may delay or interrupt their children's schooling.
-Parents' reallocation of resources towards boys and away from girls could also affect education outcomes (Singh & Shemyakina, 2013).
-There may be supply side shocks as well; Léon (2012) finds attacks on teachers partly drive his observed decrease in schooling in the aftermath of Peru's civil conflict.
-Nevertheless, education could actually increase if conflict's negative effect on available wages lowers the opportunity cost of schooling (Arcand & Wouabe, 2009).
+Fearful or poverty-stricken parents may delay or interrupt their children's schooling.
+Parents' reallocation of resources towards boys and away from girls could also affect education outcomes (Singh & Shemyakina, 2016).
+There may be supply side shocks as well; Léon (2012) finds attacks on teachers partly drive the decrease in schooling in the aftermath of Peru's civil conflict.
+Nevertheless, education could increase if conflict's negative effect on available wages lowers the opportunity cost of schooling (Arcand & Wouabe, 2009).
 Conflict can also have a long-term effect on the level of community resources available to parents.
 On the supply side, post-conflict reconstruction policies could influence the level of social and health services in communities affected by conflict (Grimard & Laszlo, 2013).
 On the demand side, through conflict's effects on income and health, parents may need to access resources such as hospitals and social programs more frequently.

-&lt;sup>13 In exploring conflict's effect on individuals' domestic violence histories, we focus on their exposure to physical child abuse as children because no data are available on whether respondents witnessed IPV while growing up.
+13 In exploring conflict's effect on individuals' domestic violence histories, we focus on their exposure to physical child abuse as children because no data are available on whether respondents witnessed IPV while growing up.
 Nonetheless, conflict's short-term effect on IPV likely runs through similar channels as the effect on PCA.